Su-Terry/Judge/README.md

 ---
 ![image](https://user-images.githubusercontent.com/51773435/171774210-65e68feb-1a4a-4e10-b4e2-b657e319d962.png) \
 If vertict not in { PENDING, AC }:
-    you will get error_msg and test_id indicate on what test_id and what type of error just occurred.
+    you will get error_msg and test_id indicate on what test_id what type of error just occurred.